Create and share dashboards of Log Analytics data

 You can create basic queries on a single line from the Log Search portal in the Azure portal.
 The Log Search portal can be used without launching an external portal, and you can use it to perform a variety of functions with log searches including creating alert rules, creating computer groups, and exporting the results of the query.

-The Advanced Analytics portal is a dedicated portal that provides advanced functionality not available in the Log Search portal.
+The Log Analytics portal is a dedicated portal that provides advanced functionality not available in the Log Search portal.
 Features include the ability to edit a query on multiple lines, selectively execute code, context sensitive Intellisense, and Smart Analytics.
 In the Advanced Analytics portal, you will create a performance view in graphical form, save it for a future search, and pin it to the shared dashboard created earlier.

 You launch the Advanced Analytics portal from a link in the Log Search portal.